ruggeri/tech-notes/programming-languages/interpreters.md

 popular.

 Both have versions written in Java.
 These are JRuby and Jython.
 JRuby is fairly popular, while Jython is not.
+Jython is stuck on Python 2.7 as of 2026; it's basically dead.
 The biggest downsides to JRuby are (1) startup speed (doesn't matter for servers) and (2) compatibility with existing C modules.
 A major advantage to these implementations is the removal of the Global Interpreter Lock.
 You also get to use Java code from Ruby, if you want that.

 Both CPython and MRI use a GIL so that no two threads can be interpreting Ruby code simultaneously.
-This is (1) for simplicity and (2) because fine-grained locking can be slower for single-threaded code.
+This is (1) for simplicity and (2) because fine-grained locking adds overhead.
+When there is only a single core, fine locking doesn't buy you anything, but you do pay for it.

-Note that C module code can be multi-threaded.
-Also, you can still fork threads, and when they block on IO, other threads can be running.
-A lot of software is mostly IO bound, so the GIL doesn't detract from the performance of these applications.
+In Python and Ruby, you can still fork threads despite the GIL.
+They are typically real native threads that can be scheduled by the operating system.
+They just won't simultaneously execute Ruby or Python code.
+However, Python/Ruby functions that block on IO will release the GIL.
+For workloads where IO dominates and single-core CPU utilization doesn't hit 100%, this is already basically ideal.
+Typical way to use more CPU in Python and Ruby is to spawn more processes, though this can use more memory.
+(This is covered in my concurrency document).

+Note that C module code can be multi-threaded under the hood.
+This can be good, but it also lets in concurrency problems if you use the C module the wrong way.
+Also, synchronous IO initiated from the C module might block the interpreter if the module forgets to release the GIL.

 JRuby is complete enough to run Rails.
 It is basically an interpreter written in Java, but it also has the ability to do both JIT and AOT